-- (a) Any formal notice, request or other communication to be given or served by a Party or Parties on another Party or other Parties pursuant to this Deed must be in writing and addressed, as the case may be, to the contact officer of the Party or Parties at the address set out in Schedule 2 or to such other person or at such other address as may be advised by a Party to the other Parties from time to time. - (b) A notice, request or other communication which concerns or affects the rights or obligations of a Party or Parties under this Deed must be delivered by hand or sent by pre-paid post or facsimile, to the address of such a Party.
-Any other notice may be delivered by those means or by e-mail to the address of the Party to which it is sent.
+- a.
+Any formal notice, request or other communication to be given or served by a Party or Parties on another Party or other Parties pursuant to this Deed must be in writing and addressed, as the case may be, to the contact officer of the Party or Parties at the address set out in Schedule 2 or to such other person or at such other address as may be advised by a Party to the other Parties from time to time. - b.
+For clarity, a notice, including a document transmitted pursuant to clause 18.2 or 18.3, may be sent by electronic mail (email) to a Party if the Party has advised an email address for receipt of notices pursuant to clause 32.1(a).

-32.2 Deemed time of service of Notices
+32.2 Deemed time of service of notices

-A Notice will be deemed to have been duly served:
+A notice will be deemed to have been duly served:

-- (a) if delivered by hand, upon delivery; - (b) if in the form of a letter sent by pre-paid ordinary post within Australia, upon the expiration of 2 business days after the date on which it was sent provided that deemed receipt of a Notice by letter may be rebutted by proof of nonreceipt; - (c) if in the form of a letter posted to or from a place outside Australia, upon delivery; and - (d) if by facsimile transmission, at 9:00a.m. on the next business day following the day on which the sender's facsimile machine records that the facsimile has been property transmitted to the recipient, provided that the deemed receipt of a Notice by facsimile may be rebutted by proof of non-receipt.
+- a. if delivered by hand, upon delivery; - b. if in the form of a letter sent by pre-paid ordinary post within Australia, upon the expiration of 6 business days after the date on which it was sent provided that deemed receipt of a Notice by letter may be rebutted by proof of non-receipt; - c. if in the form of a letter posted to or from a place outside Australia, upon delivery; and - d. if sent by facsimile transmission, at 9:00a.m. on the next business day following the day on which the sender's facsimile machine records that the facsimile has been property transmitted to the recipient, provided that the deemed receipt of a Notice by facsimile may be rebutted by proof of non-receipt; and - e. if sent by email, at 9:00a.m. on the next business day following the day on which the sender's computer system records that the email has been properly transmitted to the recipient, provided that the deemed receipt of a notice by email may be rebutted by proof of non-receipt.